Assets

 For Places

-In general, there are two categories of asset types for places that you can either import or find on the Creator Marketplace:
+In general, there are two categories of asset types for places that you can either import or find in the Creator Store:

 • Assets that exist as objects within the data model, such as models and meshes.